-The minor pentatonic scale is a highly popular scale due to its versatility and playability.
+The minor pentatonic scale is highly popular due to its versatility and playability.
 A staple in blues music, this scale brings moodiness and tension that creates that familiar blues sound, particularly when played over major/dominant chords.

 In this lesson, we’re going to break down the minor pentatonic.
 We’ll take a look at how it’s built, each of the five positions, and how to go about practicing the scale.

 Building the Minor Pentatonic from the Natural Minor Scale